-Approximately 1800 spaces are available in the men's Residential Halls.
+Approximately 1800 spaces are available in the men's Residential Hall.
 These rooms are in both temporary and permanent dormitories, and accommodate one, two, or three persons.
 All rooms are completely furnished, including bedding and bed linen.
-The range of prices in the temporary units is from \$166 to \$218 a year; in the permanent units, from \$225 to \$323 a year.
+The range of prices in the temporary units is from \$183 to \$240 a year; in the permanent units, from \$248 to \$355 a year.
 Application for assignment to space in the men's Residential Halls should be addressed to the Manager of Residential Halls, Administration Building, Cornell University, Ithaca, New York.

 No dining rooms are operated in the men's Residential Halls, but meals are obtainable at any of the cafeterias or dining rooms on the campus; or in the restaurants and cafeterias within the city.
-From \$12 to \$14 a week is the minimum allowance recommended for meals, and many students spend more than that.
+From \$12 to \$16 a week is the minimum allowance recommended for meals, and some students spend more than that.